- 01Keep 6 months of PITI per property in a dedicated reserve account -- that's your survival floor

 Show Notes

 February in Cleveland.
-Tenant calls at 6 AM.
-Furnace is dead.
-Not "running rough" dead — actually dead.
-No heat.
+Tenant calls at 6 AM -- furnace is dead.
+Not "running rough" dead.
+Actually dead.
 It's 14 degrees outside, there's a toddler in the unit, and you need an HVAC contractor out there today.
+The bill: $23,000.
+New furnace, new ductwork, city permit, emergency labor rate.
+This is the moment that separates investors who survive from the ones who list the property at a loss by March.

 The Three Reserve Buckets